 2nd Edition, with new drawings by Etel Adnan

-Originally published in 1986, Journey to Mount Tamalpais is at once a love letter and a deep study, in prose and drawings, of and to a mountain, a landscape, and a place.
-It has been called by Wendell Berry “one of the major works of the ‘spirit of place’ in contemporary literature.”
+Originally published in 1986, Journey to Mount Tamalpais is at once a love letter and a deep study in prose and drawings of and to a mountain, a landscape, a geological presence, a place.
+Wendell Berry calls it “one of the major works of the ‘spirit of place’ in contemporary literature.”
 This reissue includes nine new drawings by the author.

 With a career spanning decades, genres, and nations, Etel Adnan’s contributions to the fields of poetry, painting, philosophy, and journalism are indelible.
 In Journey to Mount Tamalpais, her alchemical command of language is enhanced by the use of painting and drawing as exploratory tools to express that which lies beyond the reach of the written word.
 This volume remains one of her most beloved works and a stunning example of her marriage of the visual and literary arts.

 A prose essay written with the lyricism and precision of a master poet, the work is organically shaped and elegantly formed around its subject.
 Adnan’s encounter with the Mountain, as both its witness and its collaborator, shapes the language and structure of this book-length exploration of the relationship between the artist, her subject, and the spiritual act of creation.
 Journey to Mount Tamalpais is a feat of humanistic, ecological, political and poetic expression.